Secured vs. unsecured loans: What you should know

 The repayment terms of a secured vs. unsecured loan can depend on the amount you're borrowing and the interest rate.
 The larger the loan amount, the longer the repayment term may last, though it might be a more affordable option.
 A longer repayment term could mean a lower monthly payment, but you may pay more in interest over the life of the loan.

 How much you pay in interest can also depend on whether you’re choosing a secured or unsecured loan vs. a line of credit.
 With a loan, you receive a lump sum of money and repay interest on the entire amount.
 A line of credit, on the other hand, only charges interest for the amount of your credit limit you use.

 Secured vs. unsecured loan: Which one is right for you?

 Whether it makes sense to borrow using a secured or unsecured loan can depend on the situation.
 For example, some of the most common reasons for getting a secured loan include:

 - Borrowing against your home equity (through a home equity loan or home equity line of credit)

 You may also need to consider a secured personal loan if you're trying to build credit history or your credit history isn't sufficient to allow you to qualify for an unsecured loan.

-With a good credit score, an unsecured personal loan or line of credit could make sense if you need money quickly or don't necessarily need the money to buy a large tangible asset such as a home or vehicle.
+With a good credit score, an unsecured personal loan or line of credit could make sense if you need money quickly or don't necessarily need the money to buy a large tangible asset such as a home.
 For example, you could use unsecured loans to pay for:

 - Home improvements or repairs